West Midlands (West Midlands Trains)

 What is happening now?

-On 10 August the Department for Transport announced that the new Franchise would be awarded to West Midlands Trains Ltd, a joint venture of Abellio, Japan East Railway Company, and Mitsui & Co Ltd.
+The present franchise is operated as West Midlands Trains Ltd, which is a joint venture of Abellio, Japan East Railway Company, and Mitsui & Co Ltd.

 The new franchise will run from 10 December 2017 until March 2026.